 Meeting the animals

-The next step is to visit the Main Shelter or any of the four satellite adoption locations to meet with animals you may be interested in.
+The next step is to visit the Main Shelter or one of our satellite adoption locations to meet with animals you may be interested in.

 Please do not bring your current pet with you when you come to visit shelter animals.
 For health and safety reasons, we do not allow members of the public to bring their personal pets into the kennel areas and we do not have staff available to hold your pets for you while you visit.